 Project 3: Post-mining rehabilitation - carrots and sticks in the law

-Project 3 is being led by Hanri Mostert, Professor of Private Law, at the University of Cape Town, South Africa.
+Project 3 has been led by Hanri Mostert, Professor of Private Law, at the University of Cape Town, South Africa.
 She is also a Visiting Professor, Department of Private Law and Notary Law, Groningen Centre for Law and Governance, Rijksuniversiteit Groningen.
 Prof Mostert is the SARChI Chair for Mineral Law in Africa.

-Prof Mostert will be the lead researcher for legal and regulatory aspects.
-She and her team are tasked with researching The Contribute of the Law.
+Prof Mostert was the lead researcher for legal and regulatory aspects.
+She and her team were tasked with researching The Contribute of the Law.

 Environmental problems arising from mining activities show similarities across many jurisdictions: land degradation and soil erosion, deforestation, water management, climate change and waste pollution .
 The negative environmental impact of mining waste and pollution is visible, for example, in the toxic contamination of soils.
 The rehabilitation of mines is essential to achieve some measure of sustainability.
 Updating relevant legal frameworks is crucial to this exercise .